miayam/miayam.github.io/_posts/2017-06-29-module-manager.md

 You know what, I lie about me loving them.
 I am sure it's not about "love", it's a mere infatuation, a long lasting desire of attachment that would vanish in no time.
 It's hormonal.
 One thing I can tell them truthfully is that I love my family and my hobbies.
-I am sorry my dear.
+I am sorry darling.

 {% highlight js %}
   $mod.define('lying', ['confession'], function lying(confession) {